fastly/pushpin/README.md

   * http://blog.fanout.io/2013/02/10/http-grip-proxy-hold-technique/
   * http://blog.fanout.io/2013/04/09/an-http-reverse-proxy-for-realtime/

-Pushpin is an HTTP reverse proxy server that makes it easy to implement streaming and long-polling services.
+Pushpin is a reverse proxy server that makes it easy to implement WebSocket, HTTP streaming, and HTTP long-polling services.
 It communicates with backend web applications using regular, short-lived HTTP requests (GRIP protocol).
 This allows the backend applications to be written in any language and use any webserver.

 Additionally, Pushpin does all of this without exposing a proprietary protocol to clients.
-The HTTP content between the client and your server is whatever you want it to be.
+The HTTP/WebSocket content between the client and your server is whatever you want it to be.
 This makes it ideal for implementing APIs.

 License
 -------